sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/README.md

-# Pandoc-Based Setup to Convert Markdown to Properly Formated APA Student Paper
+# Pandoc-Based Setup to Convert Markdown to Properly Formatted APA Student Paper

 APA student papers need to be formatted in a specific way.
 I developed this workflow to allow students to write their papers in plain text, and have them automatically converted to a properly formatted paper based on APA guidelines.